-The basic unit of production in an advertising agency is the creative team: an art director and a copywriter.
-Ideally, all creative work produced by the agency will result from effective collaboration between these two individuals and the account executive assigned to the client along with oversight and direction from the Creative Director(s).
+The basic unit of production in an advertising agency is the creative team (copywriter and art director) and an account executive.
+Ideally, all creative work produced by the agency will result from effective collaboration between these individuals and direction from the Creative Director.

 In the best of all possible worlds, this is how it works:

-Account team establishes with the client the need — and purpose — for a marketing communications tool (ad, brochure, video, tv spot, mobile app, blog post, etc).
+The account executive establishes with the client the need and purpose for a marketing communications tool (ad, brochure, video, tv spot, mobile app, blog post, etc.).

 Once final concepts are approved internally, they are prepared by the creative team for presentation to the client.
-If the work is a continuation of an existing campaign, it may be presented to the client by the one or more members of the account team.
-If the work represents a departure from previous work or is the beginning of a new campaign, one or more members of the creative team and/or one or more of the Creative Directors may present the work to the client along with one or more members of the account team.
+If the work is a continuation of an existing campaign, it may be presented to the client by the account team.
+If the work represents a departure from previous work or is the beginning of a new campaign, one or more members of the creative team and/or the Creative Director may present the work to the client along with one or more members of the account team.

 Print Production: Once the copy and layout have been approved by the client, it is the responsibility of the art director to work with Production to produce the piece.
 It is the responsibility of the copywriter to review the work at appropriate times (as determined by the Project Manager) and to clearly identify any problems with accuracy, legibility, copy fitting, or any other aspect of the work that seems less than the best the agency can produce.